-Staff is requesting consideration of Resolution No. 21-038 authorizing the AC Transit Board of Directors and all District Advisory, Oversight, Steering and Inter-Agency Liaison Committees to continue to meet remotely for 30 days in accordance with requirements outlined in Resolution No. 21-038.
-While Alameda and Contra Costa Counties have a high vaccination rates among the portion of the population that is eligible to be vaccinated, Alameda County continues to experience a "substantial" rate of transmission for the highly transmissible Covid -19 Delta Variant, while Contra Costa County continues to experience a "high" rate of transmission according the Centers for Disease Control.
-In addition, AC Transit's Safety Department continues to caution against inperson meetings at this time due to an uptick in positive cases among employees and the high transmissibility of the Covid-19 Delta Variant.
+Staff is requesting consideration of Resolution No. 21-041 making the necessary findings and re-authorizing the AC Transit Board of Directors and all District Advisory, Oversight, and Inter-Agency Liaison Committees to hold remote teleconference meetings for an additional 30 days through December 10, 2021.
+While Alameda and Contra Costa Counties have high vaccination rates among the portion of the population that is eligible to be vaccinated, both counties continue to experience a "substantial" rate of transmission for the highly transmissible Covid-19 Delta Variant according the Centers for Disease Control.
+In addition, strict mask mandates are in place in both counties and AC Transit's Safety Department continues to caution against inperson meetings at this time due to the high transmissibility of the Covid-19 Delta Variant.